vsphere-tmm/vsphere-supervisor/airgapped/air-gapped-harbor.md

 ### Summary
 Copy **these additional files** to the Admin machine within the air-gapped environment.

-## Complete Steps 2, 3, 4 and 5 referenced in the primary air-gapped document
+## Complete Steps 2, 3, 4, and 5 referenced in the [primary air gap install document](/airgapped/air-gapped.md)

 ## Deploy Bootstrap registry
 The Bitnami Harbor appliance deploys the Harbor service on port 80 by default.
-This needs to be modified to start the Harbor service on port 443.
-Additional configuration changes need to be performed.
-These steps would be best to perform on the Admin Host.
+This needs to be modified to start the service on port 443.
+Additional configuration changes need to be made.
+These steps would be best performed on the Admin Host.

 ### Create Self Signed Certificates for the Bootstrap registry
 Using the `openssl` command, generate the required CA and certificate files for the Admin host.
-You can modify the reference to the Bootstrap registry hostname and IP address per your environment's requirements.
+You can modify the reference to the Bootstrap registry hostname and IP address according to your environment's requirements.

 ```bash
 ## Generate CA key pair.
 Modify as needed